How to Sync Android Apps to SD Card? Ways, Tricks, & FAQs

 Option 1.
 Format SD card as internal storage on Marshmallow

-- Insert the SD card to your phone.
-After that, the device will inform you that "New SD card detected" and you need to tap on Set Up.
+- Insert the SD card into your phone.
+After that, the device will inform you that "New SD card detected", and you need to tap on Set Up.

 - Next, the device will give you two options: Use as portable storage and Use as internal storage.
 Just elect the latter and click on Next.

 - Just wait till the formatting process finishes.
-After that, you will be asked whether want to move your Apps, photos or other data to SD card right now.
+After that, you will be asked whether you want to move your Apps, photos, or other data to SD card right now.
 You can select Move now to begin the transmission.

 But if you do not want to move the Apps and files immediately, you can tap on Move later and then go to Settings> Storage & USB to move them when you want to change their locations.